The one where the Doctor laughs menacingly... again!

-- Immortals Fear Death: After everything the Master's already done to himself (and others) to cheat death, the Doctor refuses to believe he'd willingly commit suicide.
+- Immortals Fear Death: After everything the Master's already done to himself (and others) to cheat death, the Doctor refuses to believe he'd willingly die for good.
 It's subverted when Lucy shoots him and he refuses to regenerate.
 There was a funeral pyre and everything.
-"The End of Time" has something else to say.
+This being the Master, though, it's never that simple.

 - Improbable Hairstyle: How has Martha been keeping her hair straight while Walking the Crapsack Earth?

 - Incoming Ham: You don't have it hammier than rocking your way into your flying Supervillain Lair while singing to the Scissor Sisters about your Foe Yay with your Arch-Enemy.
 And broadcasting the music to the entire planet, apparently.

 - Inelegant Blubbering: David Tennant is not a pretty crier in this episode, which makes it bloody heartbreaking.

 - Insert Cameo: The mysterious woman's hand with the red nails which picks up the ring in the final scene actually belongs to Production Manager Tracie Simpson.

 - Internal Homage: The revelation regarding the Toclafane's origins and its aftermath mirrors what happened to the First Doctor in "The Tenth Planet".
 In that story Earth's sister planet, Mondas, returns with mankind's dark mirror, the Cybermen, who have replaced their organic limbs and organs with mechanical ones in a bid to survive indefinitely.
 This knowledge ends up knocking the aged First Doctor out of the narrative (this was caused by William Hartnell's failing health), just as the decrepit Tenth Doctor spends most of this story in a dog kennel and cage, respectively.

 - I Was Beaten by a Girl: "Always the women!"